-To get started integrating with the Drive UI, you need to enable the Drive API within your app's Cloud Platform project and provide configuration details.
+To get started integrating with the Google Drive UI, you need to enable the Drive API within your app's Cloud Platform project and provide configuration details.
 This gives you access to the API as well as access to UI integration features.

 Enable the Drive API

 To interact with the Drive API, you need to enable the Drive API service for your app.
 You can do this in the Google API project for the app.

 To enable the Drive API, complete these steps: